Frequently Asked Questions

 What is Employment Equity?

 Employment equity is a program designed to ensure that all job applicants and employees have a fair chance in the workplace.
 It is achieved when no person is denied employment opportunities or benefits for reasons unrelated to their ability.
-The Canadian Employment Equity Act also requires employers to correct historic disadvantage in the workplace experienced by the four designated groups - racially visible persons, aboriginal persons, persons with a disability and women.
+The Canadian Employment Equity Act also requires employers to correct historic disadvantage in the workplace experienced by the four designated groups -racialized persons, aboriginal/indigenous persons, persons with a disability and women.
+In addition to these four groups, Dalhousie’s Employment Equity Policy identifies minority sexual orientation and gender identity groups and Historic African Nova Scotians and Mi’kmaq persons as designated groups.
 The ultimate objective of employment equity is full participation in employment of all designated groups according to their availability in the labour market.

 Do I have to fill out this census questionnaire?

-A requirement of the Federal Contractors Program (FCP) is that all university employees are required to return the Census.
+A requirement of the Federal Contractors Program (FCP) is that all university employees return the Census.
 In fact, FCP requirements oblige Dalhousie to have an 80% response rate to remain in compliance.